 - Good quality (non-synthetic) prenatal multivitamin

 - 5-MTHF folic acid (folate, B9)

 - DHA fish oils

 Other important recommendations (*accept all the points below as your most important job now, these are your priorities);

 - Eat like a rabbit.
-Always be munching.
-Try to eat more protein rich foods.
+Always be munching, especially if nausea is prominent.
+Try to eat more protein-rich foods.
 Avoid high/simple sugar content foods.
-This will help with mood and nausea.
+This will help with mood and nausea, and prevent gestational diabetes.

 - Walking is enough for exercise for the 1st trimester, don’t over-do it.
 Prenatal yoga is another good place to start.